iamdtang/itp/public/assignments/orm.md

 ### Submission

-To submit, push this code up to the same repository as last week named __itp405-spring2015-mvc__.
+To submit, push this code up to a repository named itp405-spring2016-laravel on the master branch and email myself and the TA (dongyanc@usc.edu).
+Please don't create different branches for each assignment.
+Also email us the commit ID for this assignment submission.